 How is CARE responding?

 In Mozambique, CARE coordinates our emergency response through the COSACA consortium with Oxfam and Save the Children.
+Our immediate response included:

-We will help affected people to rebuild and recover by assisting people to resume farming and rebuild their agricultural livelihoods through the distribution of inputs (seeds and livestock).
+- helping affected people to rebuild and recover by assisting people to resume farming and rebuild their agricultural livelihoods through the distribution of inputs (seeds and livestock).

 At least 56 people in Malawi died as a result of flash floods preceding the cyclone.
 These floods caused significant destruction.
-With the cyclone leading to more rainfall, the already inundated areas face even greater destruction and losses.
+With the cyclone leading to more rainfall, the already inundated areas faced even greater destruction and losses.